Toman (film): Plot

-The film follows the rise and fall of Zdeněk Toman, Head of Czechoslovak Intelligence from 1945 to 1948.

-The film starts in April 1948 when Toman is interrogated by Inspector Putna.
-The film then moves to March 1945 when Toman was repatriation officer in Carpathian Ruthenia.
+The film follows the rise and fall of Zdeněk Toman, head of Czechoslovak Intelligence from 1945 to 1948.
+It started in April 1948 when Toman was interrogated by Inspector Putna.
+The film moved to March 1945 when Toman was repatriation officer in Carpathian Ruthenia.
 He comes into conflict with NKVD officers who insist that nobody will be repatriated from Carpathian Ruthenia as it will become part of Soviet Union.
 Toman bribes NKVD officers and later meets Imrich Rosenberg.
 Rosenberg asks Toman to help repatriate Jews from Carpathian Ruthenia.
 Toman agrees to help for money.
 Toman later organises a meeting of the exiled Czechoslovak government in Košice.
 He meets Václav Nosek, who agrees to help him with his career.
 Nosek helps Toman to become part of Czechoslovak Intelligence, which is led by non-communist General Josef Bartík.
 Toman befriends a prominent Communist Rudolf Slánský, who tasks Toman to get finances for the Communist Party of Czechoslovakia.
 Toman uses his contacts in Great Britain to get the finances and also rises in prominence.
 He replaces Bartík as the Head of Intelligence.
 He also uses his influence to help Jewish refugees and to help establish Israel.
 Toman's finances help Communists to win 1946 election.
 He meets Klement Gottwald but also becomes an enemy of the Communist Clique represented by Bedřich Reicin, which has ties in the Soviet Union.
 Toman's support for Israel gets him into conflict with the Soviets.
 Toman is removed from his position during the 1948 coup d'état.
 Toman is arrested while his wife commits suicide.
 Toman manages to escape, and with the help of Jewish representatives he previously helped, he escapes to Bavaria where he surrenders to American soldiers.